How to Cook Fresh Raw Peanuts

 Raw “Green” Peanuts

-Once we had cleaned and pulled all the peanuts off the plants, we would spread them out in a single layer on a clean sheet, old tablecloth, or something of that sort.
+Once we had cleaned and pulled the peanuts off the plants, we’d spread them out in a single layer on a clean sheet, an old tablecloth, or something similar.
+This gave them a chance to dry a bit and made it easier to sort through before cooking.

 Drying Process

-Depending on the size of the crop, there might be enough peanuts to store in a burlap toe sack.
-Why these sacks were called “toe sacks” I’ll never know.
-If you know why, please leave a comment!
-Usually, that amount would come from truck patch peanuts.
+Depending on the size of the crop, there might be enough peanuts to fill a burlap “toe sack.”
+Why they were called toe sacks, I’ll never know.
+(If you do, leave me a comment!)))
+Usually, that kind of volume came from the truck patch peanuts.

-I had an uncle that you could always depend on to have plenty of peanuts.
-He lived alone, and yet always had a truck patch full of peanuts.
-He served the whole community)))
+I also had an uncle you could always count on for plenty of peanuts.
+Even though he lived alone, he planted a truck patch full every year and seemed to supply the whole community.)))

-You can buy fresh or “green” peanuts usually by the pound at the grocery or farmer’s markets in the fall of the year.
-They may be more readily available in other parts of the country, but just the fall around here.
+Of course, nowadays you don’t have to go to all that trouble.
+You can usually find fresh or “green” peanuts by the pound in grocery stores or farmer’s markets in the fall.
+They may be available more widely in other parts of the country, but around here, fall is the only season for them.

 raw peanuts